Data Wrangling

 opioid_merged |>

 With these data compiled, let’s take the opportunity to determine if counties with more socio-economic disadvantage had more pills coming into their communities.
 This is an important public health question.
 The socio-economic vitality of a community plays an important role in promoting health, well-being, and prosperity for residents.
-On the flip side, communities characterized by socio-economic strain pose threats to the health, well-being, and prosperity of residents.
 As such, public health scientists recognize socio-economic advantage vs. disadvantage, of both an individual and their community, as a key social determinant of health.
 Healthy People 2030, a public health effort coordinated by the Office of Disease Prevention and Health Promotion (ODPHP), defines social determinants of health and describes their importance:

 Social determinants of health are conditions in the environments in which people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
 Conditions (e.g., social, economic, and physical) in these various environments and settings (e.g., school, church, workplace, and neighborhood) have been referred to as “place.”
 In addition to the more material attributes of “place,” the patterns of social engagement and sense of security and well-being are also affected by where people live.
 Resources that enhance quality of life can have a significant influence on population health outcomes.
 Examples of these resources include safe and affordable housing, access to education, public safety, availability of healthy foods, local emergency/health services, and environments free of life-threatening toxins.
 Understanding the relationship between how population groups experience “place” and the impact of “place” on health is fundamental to the social determinants of health—including both social and physical determinants.

-Let’s use our data to take a look at the relationship between the area disadvantage index (adi) and number of pills per capita purchased (pills_per_capita_in_2010).
-Given our knowledge that the opioid pandemic was especially wide spread in predominantly non-Hispanic White communities during the initial years, we will facet our scatterplot by the country_raceeth indicator created earlier.
+Let’s use our data to take a look at the relationship between the area deprivation index (adi) and number of pills per capita purchased (pills_per_capita_in_2010).
+Given that the opioid pandemic was especially wide spread in predominantly non-Hispanic White communities during the initial years, we will facet our scatterplot by the country_raceeth indicator created earlier.

 Create a scatter plot